contact us

 Mr. Peters and Ms. Thomas expressed their need for activities that were designed, controlled and implemented by their community and for their community.
 In 2009, Ground Up raised money to support bush trips led by Mr. Peters and Ms. Thomas.
 We funded a car, food and a video camera.
 This small gesture enabled many bush trips to occur where culture was transferred intergenerationally, mental and social wellbeing was nurtured and families spent time together.
 Ground Up saw the positive impact of this support and decided to continue to raise money to support endevours that were Indigenous-led.

 Ground Up is indebted to both Mr. Peters and Ms. Thomas for their wisdom, insight, generosity and kindness.
-We miss them irrevocably.
+We miss them.

-Our activities have always focussed on facilitating the transmission of cultural knowledge and providing positive activities for young people.
-The projects have a broad range of outcomes – cultural, social and emotional, training and employment.
+Our activities always focussed on facilitating the transmission of cultural knowledge and providing positive activities for young people.
+The projects had a broad range of outcomes – cultural, social and emotional, and employment.

 WHO WE ARE

-We are also fortunate to have been supported by many volunteers who have committed their time and energy to raising funds for Ground Up's work and supporting our development as an organisation.
+We are also fortunate to have been supported by many volunteers who have committed their time and energy to raising funds for Ground Up's work.

-In recent years we have expanded to support Indigenous-led and designed projects across Australia.
+In recent years we expanded to support Indigenous-led and designed projects across Australia.

 --